-Knee locking refers to when the leg gets stuck in one position, unable to bend or straighten.
+Knee locking refers to when the leg gets stuck in one position, making it impossible to bend or straighten it.
+It may only last a few seconds, it may last longer.
+It all depends on what is causing it.
 Most cases fall into one of two categories.

 Here, we will look at the common causes of knee locking and the different treatment options.

 The knee joint is designed to bend up and down (flexion and extension) and rotate slightly.
 If something gets caught inside the joint, it blocks the movement and the leg gets stuck.
 When this happens it feels like the knee is totally blocked, unable to move at all.
 It often takes a few minutes of gently moving the knee, or as patients often say “waggling it about”, or sometimes professional intervention is needed to get the fragment to move out of the way, before you can move the leg again.
 This is known as true locking, i.e. something is physically stopping the joint from moving and is usually caused by:

 The meniscus is a thick piece of cartilage which lines the knee joint to provide cushioning and allow smooth movement.
 If it gets torn, the loose fragment may get stuck in the joint stopping it from being able to move.

 The most common type of meniscus tear that causes locking is known as a bucket-handle tear.
 This is where part of the cartilage gets torn, but remains partially attached producing a movable flap.
 As the knee moves around, if the flap is large enough it can get wedged in the wrong position, blocking the joint and causing knee locking.

 A meniscus tear can be caused by an injury, usually from a twisting movement or from gradual wear and tear on the joint.
 You can find out more in the meniscus tear section.